YiSu1997/LCFE-X/README.md

-# LCFE-X: Pluggable Local Channel Feature Etraction Model Enhancement Method for Hyperspectral Image Classification
+# LCFE-X: Pluggable Local Channel Feature Extraction Model Enhancement Method for Hyperspectral Image Classification
-Xiaojun Li, Yi Su, Junping Yao, Yao Wang
+Xiaojun Li, Yi Su, Junping Yao, Hongyang Gu, Yibo Jiao

-The code in this toolbox implements the ["LCFE-X: Pluggable Local Channel Feature Etraction Model Enhancement Method for Hyperspectral Image Classification"].
+The code in this toolbox implements the ["LCFE-X: Pluggable Local Channel Feature Extraction Model Enhancement Method for Hyperspectral Image Classification"].

-The paper was submitted to "IEEE Transactions on Geosciense and Remote Sensing" in 10 Dec., 2023 (Manuscript ID: TGRS-2023-06338).
+The paper is under review.

 This toolbox includes a proposed module named Local Channel Feature Extraction (LCFE) and a pluggable LCFE-X Model Enhancement Method that can be plug-and-played into Transformer-based hyperspectral image classification basic models.